Explainable Activity Recognition for Smart Home Systems: Evaluation: Analysis of XAI Explanations

 \section{Evaluation: Analysis of XAI Explanations}

-In this section, we explore RQ3 and evaluate the accuracy of each XAI-model explanation type for explaining smart home behavior.
-To do so, we first introduce a classification rule set that describes how to classify an XAI-model explanation as accurate or inaccurate, which we then utilize in our experimental evaluation.
-We additionally compare and contrast each XAI model's explanations by analyzing the types of sensors events and their values utilized for each explanation type, as well as report the computational cost of running each model.
+In this section, we evaluate which XAI method explored in this work (LIME, LIME+, SHAP, Anchors) produces the most sensible explanations for smart home activity recognition models (RQ3).
+By sensibility, we refer to how credible the explanations are in explaining the activities modelled by our activity recognition model.
+Our sensibility metric is similar to prior proposed XAI evaluation metrics that leverage domain experts to measure the ``goodness" of explanations \cite{hoffman2018metrics}.
+We recruit 3 ML experts, as volunteers, to classify and evaluate explanations as sensical or nonsensical.
+We additionally compare and contrast each XAI model's explanations by analyzing the sensors events and their values utilized for each explanation type, as well as report the computational cost of running each model.
 Our analysis is based on the CASAS Milan scenarios \cite{cook2012casas}.